aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 <a name="tutorial"/>

-## Follow tutorial below to get your first Predictor.
+## Tutorial to get your first Predictor

 Best Practices are continued inside this tutorial.